-Love college basketball and can’t wait for March Madness?
+Love college basketball and can’t wait for the next March Madness?
 Or maybe you’re an NFL fan who wants to bet his or her favorite team to beat a rival or win the Super Bowl.
 Either way, since the Supreme Court struck down the Professional and Amateur Sports Protection Act (PASPA,) on May 14, 2018, the options for sports betting across the U.S. have bloomed.
-Up until then, your only option to bet legally in the U.S. was to hop a plane to Nevada.
-You could also wager illegally with a local bookie or at sportsbooks offshore, but other laws (like UIGEA) complicate matters (such as funding an account), while some offshore sportsbooks operate unlicensed in their jurisdictions.